Daniel-KM/Omeka-plugin-Ead/README.md

 Then install it like any other Omeka plugin.

-To import metadata, the following recommended plugins are needed: [Archive Folder], [OAI-PMH Gateway], [OAI-PMH Harvester], [OAI-PMH Repository] and optionally [Archive Repertory].
+To import metadata, the following recommended plugins are needed: [OAI-PMH Static Repository], [OAI-PMH Gateway], [OAI-PMH Harvester], [OAI-PMH Repository] and optionally [Archive Repertory].